 The first part of the Glacier Lake Trail starts in the forest on nice, wide dirt trails.
 Then it turns to a pebble/rocky trail and opens up for most of your walk to the lake.
 Had it been sunny, this would’ve been very hot.
 Mostly, it just got a little monotonous until we got to Grewingk Glacier(which was well worth it).

-The glacier lake is insanely cool, with a bunch of little icebergs and obviously the glacier to ogle at over lunch.
+The glacier lake is super cool, with a bunch of little icebergs and obviously the glacier to ogle at over lunch.
 The glacier is at the opposite end of the lake from you, so you’re not super close, but it’s still very beautiful.
 The beach itself is rocky, so be careful if it starts raining because it will get slippery.

 Once you get on the Saddle Trail, the scenery changes pretty quickly back into the enchanted forest-type experience you had at the beginning.
 The trail gets a little more narrow and there are more roots sticking up, so just make sure to pay attention.